maiziezhoulab/AquilaDeepFilter/README.md

             --increment [intervals for threshold gradient]

 **2. image generation and augmentate**
-      This script is used for data augmentation.
+      These scripts are used for image generation and data augmentation.

 	python ./preprocess/image_generation/bed2image.py